 Almost ten years have passed since that first Father’s Day without my dad.
 Ten years of family dinners without him at the head of the table.
 Ten years of graduations and Christmases and weddings without his toasts.
 Ten years without his stories and jokes.
 Ten years of life spent without seeing his sweet face over a cup of coffee at Panera.

 There are unexpected times when I will catch myself missing him.
 I see a well-dressed older man cross the street and for a moment I think, “Well, there’s dad.”
 I glance at a hose ready to water a manicured lawn and gulp down sobs.
 I think of all the moments he has missed and my eyes mist.

 My dad, like the photo, is still here, though.
 He is in my sons' eyes, my brothers’ hands, and my sister’s laugh.
 He is in my nieces’ grace and my nephews’ goodness.
 He’s in every one of the stories my mother tells about him.
 My father strengthens us through our family ties and our communal bonds.
 He is our glue.

 Both of my boys have tattoos honoring my dad.
 I often think of those tattoos when I’m feeling lost or sad, and I know he is there watching over them, keeping them safe, and hopefully whispering advice on how to be authentic and honorable men.

 Happy Father’s Day, Dad.
-You are with me every day in the words I write, the pies I bake, and the love that surrounds me.
+You are with me every day in the words I write and the love that surrounds me.